 Ah, France.
 A place I have yet to visit, but it holds a special spot on my bucket list of beautiful destinations to see.
 This charming and eclectic country boasts of an important and fascinating historical past as much as it does the present day.

-The French are famously known for many things including their romantic language, age-old architectural wonders, exquisite fashion, and decadent cuisine, just to name a few.
-From sauces and cheese to bread and wine, French food is a shining example when it comes to all things gourmet.
+We know the French culture for many things including their romantic language, age-old architectural wonders, exquisite fashion, and decadent cuisine.
+From sauces and cheese to bread and wine, French food is a shining example of all things gourmet.

 Over the centuries, French cuisine has influenced countries and cultures throughout the world.
 Since each region had developed their own style of cuisine depending on climate and seasonal ingredients, the array of flavors and techniques in French cooking are as diverse and wonderful as the people themselves.

-My favorite way to use this lightly creamy and slightly nutty cream is in scrambled eggs.
-They are light, fluffy, and oozing with decadent texture and flavor.
-I learned to make these eggs from Gordon Ramsay in his Master Class.
+My favorite way to use this slightly nutty cream is in scrambled eggs.
+This dish is light, fluffy, and oozing with decadent texture and flavor.
+I learned to make these eggs inspired by Gordon Ramsay in his Master Class.
 They are arguably the most delicious scrambled eggs you may ever find at any breakfast table.
-Afterall, it is Gordon.
+After all… it is Gordon.
 Would you expect anything less?